Twisted S-Duality

-Next, let us consider a symplectic manifold $M$ as a target for A-type topological string theory.
+Next, let us consider a symplectic manifold $M$ of dimension $2k$ with odd $k$ as a target for A-type topological string theory.
 Then a D-brane should be given by a Lagrangian $L$ of $M$.
 In this case, we should similarly compute its (derived) endomorphism algebra in the Fukaya category.
 In the current paper, we are mostly interested in the case of $M=\bb R^{2k}$ for which $N$ coinciding D-branes on $L=\bb R^k\subset \bb R^{2k}$ yield a theory described by